sina-hide/sourcegit-se/README-SINA-EDITION.md

 This is an overview of the differences between this unofficial fork and the upstream project.

+### About Box

+The program is called SourceGit SE instead of SourceGit in the about box.

 ### Installation

 This unofficial fork contains an installation directory with scripts for